opencog/atomspace/opencog/sheaf/README.md

 Trace theory
 ------------
 In a language, sentences are linear sequences of words.
-The constraint of linear. ordered sequnces is loosened in trace theory, CSP and CCS.
+The constraint of linear. ordered sequences is loosened in trace theory, CSP and CCS.
 Those theories describe "partially-commutative monoids", where the concept of a sentence is replaced by the concept of a "trace".
 A trace is a sequence, where the order of some of the items in the sequence is